alyssadata/Longevity_Engineering/README.md

 1. What drives aging most strongly: damage accumulation, epigenetic information loss, programmed decline, or some interacting combination?
 2. Which candidate interventions show credible evidence of acting on specific hallmarks, and at what level of human evidence?
 3. Is a unified intervention framework possible, or does each hallmark require targeted approaches?
-4. What would a minimum viable longevity framework look like for a high-functioning adult prioritizing cognition, physical capacity, and long healthspan?
+4. What would a minimum viable longevity framework look like for an adult prioritizing cognition, physical capacity, and long healthspan?

 This repository does not claim to have final answers.
 It documents the research process, candidate hypotheses, source review, and evolving synthesis as the science develops.